Drury railway station

-Drury railway station is a railway station under construction in Auckland, New Zealand.
-It is due to open in 2026 as part of the Auckland railway electrification project.
-It will serve the Drury area in south Auckland.
-The station will be located on the existing North Island Main Trunk railway line, south of Waihoehoe Road, between Flanagan Rd and Great South Rd.
+Drury railway station is a railway station in Auckland, New Zealand.
+It serves the Drury area in south Auckland.
+The station is located on the existing North Island Main Trunk railway line, south of Waihoehoe Road, between Flanagan Rd and Great South Rd.

 Between 1874 and 1972, it was a station on the North Island Main Trunk line in New Zealand.
 It was a stop for southern services on the Auckland railway network.

 History

-The Auckland and Drury Railway Act 1863 was passed by Parliament "to enable the Superintendent of the Province of Auckland to construct a Railway between the Towns of Auckland and Drury with a Branch to Onehunga in the said Province."
+Early in 1862 the Provincial Council Superintendent brought to the consideration of members a project for a railway connecting Auckland with Drury.
+After much debate and discussion it was agreed that surveys should be completed for a proposed line of railway from Auckland to Drury.
+The first survey for the Auckland to Drury Railway was undertaken in 1862.
+The Auckland and Drury Railway Act 1863 was passed on 14 December 1863 "to enable the Superintendent of the Province of Auckland to construct a Railway between the Towns of Auckland and Drury with a Branch to Onehunga in the said Province."

+Construction of the railway began in February 1865.
+By 1874 the main line had reached Drury.
+In October 1874 excursion trains ran between Penrose Junction and Drury.